 My nutritionist, let’s call her Belinda, worked first out of my doctor’s office and later out of a chiropractor’s office around the corner from where my mother lived.
 (This may seem convenient, but after I spent a half hour talking about food, I’d go have dinner with my mother, and always felt really self-conscious about it.)
 We met once a week (and later every other week) for a weigh-in and what I thought of as a food therapy session.

 Belinda was of the belief that most weight gain has an underlying cause, be it mental or physical.
-We ruled out a lot of health issues via … Read the rest
+We ruled out a lot of health issues via more testing with my doctor—no thyroid problems, for example, although those also run in my family—and then spent a part of each appointment talking about emotional eating.
+But the bulk of our sessions were about strategies.

 When I was growing up, we had a VHS tape of Arsenic and Old Lace that I watched probably a hundred times.
 It was one of my mother’s favorite movies.
 The story is very silly, but if you’ve never seen it, the plot circles around a couple of eccentric old ladies who take old bachelors out of their misery by serving them wine spiked with arsenic.